Become a Zoollower, now with 3x2 for the first members. Find out here!

 Meet the Green Turtle!

-The Green Turtle is the largest of the hard-shelled turtles and is distributed throughout the tropical and subtropical oceans worldwide.
-The fat under their shell is what gives them their green color.
+The green turtle is the largest of the hard-shelled turtles and is distributed throughout the tropical and subtropical oceans of the world.
+The fat under their shell is what gives them their green coloration.
 It has a flattened body, a head with a short neck and fins adapted for swimming.
-Its snout is very short, and its beak is not hooked, unlike its close relative, the hawksbill turtle.
-Their shell has color patterns that change over time: black for baby turtles, dark brown or olive green for young ones and completely brown for adult turtles.
+Its snout is very short, and the beak is not hooked, unlike its close relative, the hawksbill turtle.
+Its shell has color patterns that change over time: black for baby turtles, dark brown or olive green for juveniles, and completely brown for adult turtles.

 What are its habits?

-Fundamentally herbivorous, its diet consists of a large amount of macroalgae (except in the case of juveniles, which mainly eat small crustaceans).
-It spends most of its life in shallow coastal waters that are rich in seagrass.
+Fundamentally herbivorous, its diet consists of a large amount of macroalgae (except in the case of juveniles, which subsist by eating small crustaceans).
+It spends most of its life in shallow coastal waters rich in sea grass.
 Green turtles return to nesting beaches to lay between 100 and 200 eggs every two to four years.
-Gestation lasts between 45 and 70 days.
-Mating seasons vary among the different populations, while life expectancy can reach 75 years.
+The incubation period lasts between 45 and 70 days.
+Mating times vary among the different populations, while life expectancy reaches 75 years.

 Conservation